Navigate / search

 What marriage has to teach us about life.

 Marriage has been under pressure.
 I hear a lot of stories about why some people don’t need the government or church involved in their relationships.
 Comments range from: “I’m spiritual, but not religious” to “I don’t need anyone or anything to show how committed I am.”
 It’s also no surprise that the overall rate of divorce is quite high.
-A good amount of people prefer open relationships, cohabitation, etc. I hear some arguments that monogamy isn’t biological.
+A significant amount of people prefer open relationships, cohabitation, etc. I even hear some arguments that monogamy isn’t biological.

-A) Skin in the Game
+B) Skin in the Game

 The first and most obvious reason why marriage is different from other forms of relationships is its degree of skin in the game.
-However bureaucratic, marriage is not only a religious event but a legal process.
+However bureaucratic, marriage (nowadays) is not only a religious event but a legal process.
 It’s more than just a personal commitment.
 You are willing to commit and acknowledge the possible consequences if you decide to back out.
 In contrast, wanting all the upside with none of the downside is irresponsible.
 Having SITG is how you show you’re serious and committed for the long-term.

 So be wary for anything that fails to have SITG.
 For example, I can think of two institutions that lack SITG: universities and financial planners.
 Schools have no problem charging a literal fortune for your education but have zero responsibility (skin in the game) about what happens after you graduate.
 They don’t care if you drown in debt or can’t find a job with the degree they offered.
 Many financial advisors will charge abundantly in fees (frequently hidden) to manage your money, but they suffer zero consequences if they lose it.